-She works in Bakeswar on the southern reaches of the city, where she is in charge of two orphanages which are owned by the Greek Orthodox Church.
+She works in Bakeswar on the southern reaches of the city, where she is in charge of two orphanages owned by the Greek Orthodox Church.

-“Since 1999, when the first orphanage was established, hundreds of … orphaned, abandoned, homeless children found a warm home here.
+“Since 1999, when the first orphanage was established, hundreds of…orphaned, abandoned, homeless children found a warm home here.
 They found affection and love.
-That’s what they need most,” Sister Nectaria told the Greek Reporter recently.
+That’s what they need most,” Sister Nectaria told Greek Reporter recently.